kalyanram1120/LittleLemon-Booking-a-table-Web/README.md

 - Hide/show navbar depending on scroll direction
 - Creating a form component in React
 - Creating a controlled component in React
-- Creating routes using React Router v6
+- Creating routes using React Router Dom
 - Creating unit tests using React Testing Library
 - Storing state using localStorage API
 - Using aria attributes to ensure my application is accessible to users